lampvux/deploy-api-gateway/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/lampvux/deploy-api-gateway/workflows/build-test/badge.svg"></a>
 </p>

-# Create a JavaScript Action using TypeScript
+# Deplot to AWS API Gateway Action using TypeScript

-Use this template to bootstrap the creation of a TypeScript action.:rocket:

-This template includes compilation support, tests, a validation workflow, publishing, and versioning guidance.

-If you are new, there's also a simpler introduction.
-See the [Hello World JavaScript Action](https://github.com/actions/hello-world-javascript-action)

-## Create an action from this template

-Click the `Use this Template` and provide the new repo details for your action
+This action will create new API endpoints (rest, http,...) and add resources from Swagger yaml/json files & deploy to specific stage.

+Return the invoke's URI of the API endpoint

-## Code in Main
+## Development

 > First, you'll need to have a reasonably modern version of `node` handy.
 This won't work with versions older than 9, for instance.